-Twelve percent (12%) of DHCD employees are eligible to retire immediately and 26 percent are eligible to retire in the next five years.
+A significant number of DHCD employees are eligible to retire in the next five years.
 The obvious impact will be the loss of experience, specialized skills, and institutional knowledge.
 The need for effective succession planning will increase in the next several years as many of the agency's long term employees retire.

 Although the agency has a mechanism for the retention of employees based on recognition rewards, human resources and agency management will need to evaluate other ways to retain employees--especially with over four generations active in the workforce at DHCD each with different needs and motivations.
 Supporting teleworking and alternative work schedules has become increasingly important for the agency.
-Actively participating in professional organizations, obtaining and maintaining professional certifications are key factors for retaining those employees who want to excel and demonstrate their knowledge for upward mobility.
-Supporting these efforts is important to the agency's success in addressing new and emerging issues since 71% of the agency employees are over the age of 40.
+Actively participating in professional organizations and obtaining and maintaining professional certifications are key factors for retaining those employees who want to excel and demonstrate their knowledge for upward mobility.
+Supporting these efforts is important to the agency's success in addressing new and emerging issues.

 Ongoing management training and professional development will continue to be enhanced and rewarded.
 Supervisory and management training is critical for the development of middle managers and the development of successful career ladders within the agency.
 The agency has implemented mandatory on-line training for all employees including managers and supervisors.
-However, this training is at a basic level and the agency and employees would benefit from the availability of more advanced manager and supervisory training.